Do you agree?

 Sadly, the beleaguered DIY retailer, which announced in August that it was closing 42 stores, came 118th and last in the report.
 It scored a customer satisfaction score of just 55 per cent.
 Its rival B&Q didn’t do too much better, ranking fourth from last with a 62 per cent rating.

-The worst online shops, according to the Which?
-2018 survey
+Worst and best online shops, according to the Which? survey

 1. Homebase.co.uk – 55 per cent satisfaction rating